 Ji Yung Lee, South Korea

-“Showing off the beauty of her musical maturity” (The Korea Economic Daily), Lee was also cast in various musicals from 2010-2012 in South Korea.
+Ji Yung is also an accomplished singer.
+“Showing off the beauty of her musical maturity” (The Korea Economic Daily), she has been cast in various musical productions from 2010-2012 in South Korea.
 One production in which she performed, Moby Dick, was the first musical staged in Korea where the actors played their own instruments while acting, singing and dancing.
 Ms. Lee portrayed sea nymph Nereid symbolizing the mother of nature.
 One critic dubbed her “A magnificent voice” (The Daily Sport Seoul).
-Ji Yung Lee also premiered excerpts from new musicals in Korea.
-Other roles performed include: Sandy in Grease and multiple roles in Our Town.

-Lee is an international volunteer, everywhere.
+Ji Yung is an international volunteer, everywhere.
 Sharing her love of music with people, she has performed and taught children in the U.S. as well as South Korea, Mozambique, Kenya, Bolivia, and Palestine.
-She taught the children in Kenya during the summer in 2017 and 2019 as the director of Sing with Hope, Mtree (www.Mtree.org).
+As the director of Sing with Hope, Mtree (www.Mtree.org), believing in music as a powerful tool of communication, she spent the summers of 2017, 2019, and 2022 with children in Kenya supporting them through their journey of self-discovery and emotional growth.
 She is also involved in EnoB New York (www.EnoB.org) as a music director since 2016, reaching out to people who are disabled and hospitalized.